bio-ontology-research-group/pangenome/README.md

-# JASAPAGE: Phased genome assemblies and pangenome graphs of human populations of Japan and Saudi Arabia
+# A population-specific pangenome for Saudi Arabia

-# Saudi and Japanese Pangenome Analysis Pipeline
+# Saudi Pangenome Analysis Pipeline

 ## Overview
-This repository contains workflows and data for constructing pangenomes from Saudi and Japanese population genomic data using the minigraph-cactus pipeline.
+This repository contains workflows and data for constructing pangenomes from Saudi population genomic data using the minigraph-cactus pipeline.
 The workflows are implemented using Common Workflow Language (CWL), enabling reproducible and portable execution across different computing environments.

 ## Background